Seteeri/Particle/snippets/notes/PARTICLE.md

   * Str Ops
     * Core
-    * Basic search/replace
+    * Basic search/replace (strs)
+      * Essentially, searching symbol props
+      * Conventional users expect strings, aka prop data when str
+      * Also can search tg, dat, tim, ori (spatial)
-      * Search outputs list
+      * Output list of syms/particles + finds
+        * For str, context
+        * Other props, whatever it is
+      * Lists can be composed with search/repl fn
-      * List can be searched again or replaced, results in output again
+      * Lists can be sorted
       * Output can then be merged
     * Pattern matching